dgadiraju/dockit/05_flask_html/README.md

     {% endblock %}
 </section>
 ```
-  * To display containers in tabular format for containers end point `containers.html`
+  * To display containers in tabular format for containers end point `containers.html`.
+In this case the table will be rendered dynamically using column names and data returned by `list_containers` function.
 ```html
 {% extends 'base.html' %}